Studying for a teaching diploma can be a lonely, overwhelming and uncertain experience to battle through on your own.

 - Exclusively-designed workbooks, guidance sheets, prompts and worksheets which will support you at every stage of the journey;

 - Personalised feedback on written work, audio recordings and videos.

 or 3 x payments of £145

 Whatever stage you’re at on your journey, I’d love to hear from you.

 To find out more about the mentoring I offer, or to sign up, click on the button below to contact me:

 Which diplomas do you mentor for?

-I currently mentor for the DipABRSM, ATCL, DipLCM(TD), ALCM(TD), LLCM(TD) and LTCL. diplomas.
-Please note I do not mentor for the LRSM.
+I currently mentor for the DipABRSM, ATCL, DipLCM(TD), ALCM(TD), and LLCM(TD). diplomas.
+Please note I do not mentor for the LRSM or LTCL.